ZacKnaus/xmcode/README.md

 - `xmcode_security`: The security settings for XMCode.
  - `mode`: The security mode, which can be set to either "secure" or "encrypted".
- - `algorithm`: The encryption algorithm used when the mode is set to "encrypted" (e.g., "aes-256").
+ - `algorithm`: The encryption algorithm used when the mode is set to "encrypted" (e.g., "aes-256") or the hashing algorithm used when the mode is set to "secure" (e.g., "sha-256").

 ### 10. Synchronization